jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-ticketswap-makes-its-way-to-australia.md

 ---
 templateKey: review-post
 path: /feature-ticketswap-australia
-title: Ticketswap makes its way to Australia
+title: 'TicketSwap lands in Australia '
 date: 2016-11-01T08:00:10.000Z
-description: 'The simple and fair-priced online marketplace hits our Aussie shores. '
+description: >-
+  We team up with the global fair-priced marketplace to support Australia's ticketing resale market.
 featuredImage: /img/blueprint-party.jpg
 ---
-Ticket scammers: Your days are numbered.
+**Ticket scammers: Your days are numbered.**

 Fuckin’ ticket resale scams.
 Sadly, too many of us have been victims.